 - personal: Refers to specific background information that young adolescents bring to the learning environment.
-Students may bring interests, knowledge, everyday experiences, family backgrounds, and so on, which a teacher can draw upon to support learning. - community: Refers to common backgrounds and experiences that students bring from the community where they live, such as resources, local landmarks, community events and practices, and so on, that a teacher can draw upon to support learning. - developmental: Refers to specific background information about cognitive, physical, and social and emotional development that a teacher can draw upon to support student learning.
+Students may bring interests, knowledge, mathematical dispositions, everyday experiences, backgrounds, and so on, which a teacher can draw upon to support learning. - community: Refers to common backgrounds and experiences that students bring from the community where they live, such as resources, local landmarks, community events and practices, and so on, that a teacher can draw upon to support learning. - developmental: Refers to specific background information about cognitive, physical, social, and emotional development that a teacher can draw upon to support student learning.
 See below for definitions of each aspect of development.

 central focus: A description of the important understandings and core concepts that you want students to develop within the learning segment.
-The central focus should go beyond a list of facts and skills, align with content standards and learning objectives, and address the
+The central focus should go beyond a

-24 Quinn, H., Lee, O., & Valdés, G. (2012).
+23 Quinn, H., Lee, O., & Valdés, G. (2012).
 Language demands and opportunities in relation to next generation science standards for English language learners: What teachers need to know.

-25 Zwiers, J. (2008).
+24 Zwiers, J. (2008).
 Building academic language: Essential practices for content classrooms.
 San Francisco, CA: Jossey-Bass.

-26 Santos, M., Darling-Hammond, L., & Cheuk, T. (2012).
+25 Santos, M., Darling-Hammond, L., & Cheuk, T. (2012).
 Teacher development to support English language learners in the context of common core state standards.
 Stanford University Understanding Language.

-27 Black, P., & Wiliam, D. (1998).
+26 Black, P., & Wiliam, D. (1998).
 Inside the black box: Raising standards through classroom assessment.
 Phi Delta Kappan, 80(2), 139-148.